 Teachers get a lot of interesting emails and phone calls.
-And while we understand that parents have the best interest of their child at heart, sometimes the things parents say sound pretty darn ridiculous.
-It’s really, really hard to compose a professional response, especially when we can’t stop laughing.
+And is it just me, or has it been a whole lot worse over the last year?
+We all understand that parents have the best interest of their child at heart, but sometimes the things parents say are totally ridiculous.
+And it’s really, really hard to compose a professional response, especially when we can’t stop laughing.

 See if you recognize any of the following comments.

 1. “Can you call us every night and tell us what the homework is?”